cits3007/cits3007.github.io/src/assessment.md

 ### Exam

+The exam is a face-to-face, laboratory-based practical exam, held during the UWA exam period.
+This page will be updated with further details of the exam in due course.

+{#
-The exam is a take-home exam, so open-book and not invigilated.
+take-home exam, so open-book and not invigilated.

 To maintain exam integrity, students may be selected for a short (less than 10 mins) follow-up meeting (either face-to-face, or via MS Teams) with a marker,